denesb/warmonger/README.md

 ## How?

-Warmonger is written with moddability and hackability in mind from the very first line of code where mods are first-world content and there is no favoured built-in content.
+Warmonger is written with moddability and hackability in mind from the very first line of code where mods are first-class and there is no favoured built-in content.

 Warmonger is a hexagon-based wargame, with action happens is happening on the campaign map and battles being resolved on the battle map.

 See the [design overview](docs/OVERVIEW.md) for more details.

+## Contributing

+Warmonger doesn't have a roadmap yet, mainly because I'm still making up my mind about some of the essential design decisions.
+Nevertheless if you are interested feel free to drop me a line at dns dot botond at gmail dot com.

 ## Dependencies

-* C++14 compliant C++ compiler
+* C++14 compliant C++ compiler (tested with gcc 6.2)
+* CMake
 * boost 1.58 (boost::log and boost::optional)
 * Qt 5.5 (QtCore and QtQuick)
 * KF5Archive